bellrichm/WeeWX-MQTTSubscribe/README.md

 # WeeWX-MQTTSubscribe

+This repository has a new home at, https://github.com/weewx-mqtt/subscribe.

 A Weewx service and driver that receives data from multiple MQTT topics.

 Currently MQTT payloads of json, keyword (field1=value, field2=value..),